FreeRADIUS/freeradius-server/INSTALL.md

 Subversion.
 You should then make small changes to the configuration, checking in and testing as you go.
-When a config change causes the server to stop working, you will be able to easily step back and find out what update broke the configuraiton.
+When a config change causes the server to stop working, you will be able to easily step back and find out what update broke the configuration.

+It is also considered a best practice to maintain a staging or development environment.
+This allows you to test and integrate your changes without impacting your active production environment.
+You should make the appropirate investment in order to properly support a critical resource such as your authentication servers.

 Configuring and running the server MAY be complicated.
 Many modules have ``man`` pages.
 See ``man rlm_pap``, or ``man rlm_*`` for